pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/build-pipelines.md

 1. `transform.build.image`
 1. `transform.image`

-If `transform.buil.language` is not specified, then the build pipeline is non-standard and uses the `transform.build.image` container (and subsequently the `transform.build` if `transform.build.image` is not provided).
+If `transform.build.language` is not specified, then the build pipeline is non-standard and uses the `transform.build.image` container (and subsequently the `transform.build` if `transform.build.image` is not provided).
 In a non-standard implementation, the convention is to provide `build.sh` and `run.sh` scripts to fulfill the build pipeline requirements.

 Similarly, a build pipeline by default will run `sh /pfs/build/run.sh` by default.
 If a `transform.cmd` is specified, it will take precedence over `run.sh`.

 ### Python Builder

-The Python builder requires a file structure similar to the following:
+The Python builder relies on a file structure similar to the following:

 ```tree
 ./map